-- a) a levy to the Community Association for the upkeep of common property (currently around \$750 per year); - b) Annual Bushfire Levy: \$120 per adult will be charged in January 2022, however a full rebate is available for 6 hours of service to Bushfire Hazard Reduction Events: - c) Council rates: - d) Council stormwater levy: - e) Water charges from NEV Water for potable water, recycled water and sewage (NEV Water supply charges are currently about \$250 a quarter); and - f) Electricity charges from NEV Power or another energy retailer.
+- a) a levy to the Community Association for the upkeep of common property (currently around \$850 per year); - Annual Bushfire Levy: \$120 per adult is payable in January on an annual basis, however after the first year of levies a full rebate is available for 6 hours of annual service to organised Bushfire Hazard Reduction Events; - c) Council rates; - d) Council stormwater levy; - e) Water charges from NEV Water for potable water, non-potable water and sewage (NEV Water supply charges are currently about \$260 a quarter); and - f) Electricity charges from NEV Power.
 More details on electricity can be found at: https://nararaecovillage.com/nev-power/customer-information.

-Fee Structure Changes
+Member Contribution Structure Changes